Townsend-Lab-Yale/massprf-protein-coloring/README.md

 ## example calls
-    genMASSPRF_Chimera(pdbFile = "SARS-CoV-1_ORF7a_Gene.pdb",MASSPRF_Nuc_Fasta = "orf7a_gene.fasta",MASSPRF_Table = "orf7a_MASS_PRF.tsv",scaling=1)
+    batchMASSPRF_Chimera(designFile = "~/../Desktop/S-design.tsv",hasHeader = T,onlySig = F,bins=10,midColor = c(240,245,240),logT = F)

-    genMASSPRF_Chimera(pdbFile = "S_23.pdb",MASSPRF_Nuc_Fasta = "s_gene.fasta",onlySig=F,MASSPRF_Table = "S1_MASSPRF.tsv",scaling=6,outfile = "S_cc.txt")
+    batchMASSPRF_Chimera(designFile = "2-design.tsv",hasHeader = T,onlySig = F,bins=15,midColor = c(240,245,240),logT = 2)

 ## Inputs
+designFile: a tsv file with each of the following columns (column names ignored)

     pdbFile: The protein structure you are trying to map onto, in pdb format.
 REQUIRED INPUT

     MASSPRF_Nuc_Fasta: the nucleotide sequence representing your MASSPRF input, in open reading frame and in fasta format.
 REQUIRED INPUT

     MASSPRF_Table: The output table from MASSPRF containing the gamma values and CI.
 REQUIRED INPUT

+    scaling: the scale factor from MASSPRF--look in the output of MASSPRF to find this.
+1 or a multiple of 3.
+REQUIRED INPUT

     outfile: where the resultant commands for Chimera to color will be stored.
 Defaults chimeraColoring.txt

 (hint: execute the following on the Chimera command line): read <outfile>;

-scaling: the scale factor from MASSPRF--look in the output of MASSPRF to find this.
-1 or a multiple of 3.
-REQUIRED INPUT
+doOnly: a vector of rows from the design file to use.
+Default is use all. (ex. c(1,3,4))

+hasHeader: logical.
+Does your design file contain a header?
+Defaults FALSE

 sigSetting: what are you using to determine significance? only affects scale factor 1; otherwise sitewise significance is used.
 Defaults average